Products we've personally tested and suggest to manage, entertain & train your new buddy with ease.

 Great resources for training your puppy!

-Obviously, any collar and leash will work, but here are our recommended sizes for your puppy.
-This dog training book is a wonderful, easy to follow, well illustrated guide for teaching your puppy all sorts of fun tricks!
+101 Dog Tricks is a wonderful, easy to follow, well illustrated guide for teaching your puppy all sorts of fun behaviours.
 Your puppy is old enough to start learning tricks as soon as you get him home.

 Cesar Millan DVDs are a fantastic resource for learning the basics of being the "leader of your pack" which is imperative to really successful dog training.
 But now we'd simply suggest signing up for a month or two of "Disney Plus" for full access to all the Dog Whisperer episodes.
 And yes, this squirt bottle is here on purpose and a fantastic tool for discouraging barking and quickly reminding your puppy what he should not be chewing on.
 Obviously, you can find a good squirt bottle cheaper elsewhere, so shop freely!

 Toys and tools our puppies love to keep their busy brains fulfilled!